jsdelivr/globalping/README.md

 - `from google+germany` returns a Google Cloud probe in Germany (useful if you forget the cloud region name!).

 You can combine as many parameters as you like:
-- `from cogent+europe+datacenter` returns a probe hosted at Cogent in Europe, tagged as a data center probe.
-Or you could use the `eyeball` tag to target probes that aren't part of a data center.
+- `from cogent+europe+datacenter-network` returns a probe hosted at Cogent in Europe, tagged as a data center probe.
+Or you could use the `eyeball-network` tag to target probes that aren't part of a data center.
 ### Define multiple locations 🌐
 To run tests at multiple locations in a single request, list them with a comma, for example: